masmix/serverless-api-cross-account-cicd/README.md

 - store the output artifacts in S3Bucket
 - deploy these artifacts to a Dev-Target AWS account
 - validate your deployment then approve the changes to be deployed using [AWS CloudFormation](https://aws.amazon.com/cloudformation/).

-> This orchestration of code movement from code checkin to deployment is securely handled by [AWS CodePipeline](https://aws.amazon.com/codepipeline/)
+- orchestration of code movement from code checkin to deployment is securely handled by [AWS CodePipeline](https://aws.amazon.com/codepipeline/)

 #### Pre-requisites
 1. Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).